Best USB Microphones for Vocals and Basic Recording

 If you ever explored the topic of desktop microphones online, it is very likely that you heard about the Blue Microphones brand.
 They are ridiculously popular among YouTube personalities and gamers, as well as some podcasters and amateur musicians.

-The Blue Yeti in contrast to the previously mentioned AT2020 (mainly the old version) is packed with some very useful onboard features.
+The Blue Yeti, in contrast to the previously mentioned AT2020 (mainly the old version), is packed with some very useful onboard features.
 On the back side of the microphone you’ll find a gain knob and a knob for choosing a pickup pattern between cardioid, bidirectional (or interview), omnidirectional and stereo.
-On the front, you’ll find a mute button (extremely useful during live broadcasting), and a volume control to use while monitoring through the headphone jack on the bottom of the microphone.
+On the front, you’ll find a mute button (extremely useful during live broadcasting), and volume control to use while monitoring through the headphone jack on the bottom of the microphone.

 The physical aspect of the microphone is something worth praising as well, mainly regarding the practicality of the all-in-one idea behind the design.
 In contrast to their cheaper Snowball microphone, the Yeti leaves little to be desired in the terms of aesthetics.